spiral/docs/basic/configuration.md

     // ...
 ```

-> See the reference for each component configuration in related documentation section.
+> See the reference for each component configuration in the related documentation section.